 Somebody has to buy these phones.

-So you do that and you still lose money and have to start closing Apple stores.
+So you do that, and you still lose money and have to start closing Apple stores.

 How in the world does that happen?

-Well, what if at the same time the government is making you give iPhones to some people, like illegal immigrants, like refugees, like take your pick of of uh preferred Obama groups who can't afford these new mandates.
+Well, what if at the same time the government is making you give iPhones to some people, like illegal immigrants, like refugees, like take your pick of preferred Obama groups who can't afford these new mandates.

-What if United Healthcare is being forced to give or provide insurance, pay for essentially insurance for people who are not buying it.
+What if United Healthcare is being forced to give or provide insurance, pay for essentially insurance for people who are not buying it?

-I don't know what else explains this, but there has to be, I mean, maybe I give me you might want to chalk it up to uh mismanagement.
+I don't know what else explains this, but there has to be, I mean, you might want to chalk it up to mismanagement, but I can't understand that.

-A guy and his wife, a two-person family, go out and buy one of the health care plans offered.
+A guy and his wife, a two-person family, go out and buy one of the healthcare plans offered.

 They choose a plan that is in the lowest priced tier or close to it.

-So they pay a thousand dollars a month for their premiums.
+So they pay $1,000 a month for their premiums.

-Their deductible is twelve thousand dollars.
+Their deductible is $12,000.

-So they never ever use the deductible unless they have something major catastrophic happen.
+So they never, ever use the deductible unless they have something major catastrophic happen.

 So what is going on?